bac2qh/ippp_Final_Project/README.md

 I will also start looking at geopandas right now.

+#### Di 11/28 01:24

+Started a detailed analysis on crime data (both total rate and type).
+Plan to finish by tomorrow and start building the webpage.

+Solved a merging problem with crime_type_data.

 #### Di 11/28 1:08

-Created two dataframes: crime_total and crime_type.
+Created two dataframes: crime_total (to look at the crime rate per year for each community) and crime_type (to study on the ocurrences of different types of crime).

-crime_total can be used for regression.
-(NaN not dropped) crime_type still has a merging problem.
-(NaN not dropped)
+Updated crime_total: can be used for regression. (attention: NaN not dropped) Updated crime_type: still has a merging problem. (attention: NaN not dropped)

 Started a detailed analysis on crime: see Crime_Only_Analysis.